re2005/ETHLottery-Client/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+## Live official ETHLottery Client demo

+There is also a [live demo](https://lifelottery.github.io/) currently running against the main Ethereum network.

+Demo requires metamask installed on latest version of google chrome browser.

+There is a step by step manual on how to play using the official ETHLottery client.

+## official ETHLottery Contract

+This is the [link](https://github.com/renasboy/ETHLottery) to the official ETHLottery smart contract.

+## Inspiration

-The project was made by two friends who belives the world should not be in control by the ambicious people who takes advantages by power.
+The project was made by two friends who belive the world should not be in control by a minority of people who take advantage by power.
 We all share the same planet and we all want to live!

 Life Lottery!